EMart86/SwiftDependencyInjection/README.md

 }
 ```

-I'd love to here, if you'd need any further samples or have improovement proposals
+I'd love to hear, if you'd need any further samples or have improovement proposals